Author: Jeff Bacon

 1. File promptly when a material change occurs.
 Delay costs money.

 2. Pull current income records.
-Pay stubs, tax returns, unemployment documentation, or business profit and loss statements.
+Pay stubs, tax returns, unemployment documents, or business profit and loss statements.

 3. Document parenting time.
 A clean calendar matters if visitation is part of the modification.